The Dangers Of Private Chat Rooms Online

 The Dangers of Private Chat Rooms Online

-The internet has a lot of great things to offer us, but of course there's always someone looking to spoil the party.
+The internet has a lot of great things to offer us, but of course, there's always someone looking to spoil the party.
 Trolls are people who like to create drama online by sharing offensive things, starting arguments, and generally being mean without reason.
+Trolls are thrill-seeking individuals, who lack impulse control and seek to cause psychological trauma.

 - Online Predators

 As bad as trolls are, they are just the tip of the iceberg.
-There are worse than internet trolls online, like actual predators who could befriend you with the intention to scam you for money or worse, stalk you.
+There are worse people than internet trolls online, like actual predators who could befriend you with the intention to scam you for money or worse, abuse you.
 This might sound extreme, but it's important to know that not everyone in private online chat rooms has good intentions.
+Many individuals, considered to be online predators, use these chat rooms to locate, manipulate and "groom" potential vulnerable victims.
+They seek to steadily "groom" their victim online by giving them attention, affection, compassion, and kindness that is lacking in the victim's life and they will often devote considerable time and energy to achieve their end goal.

 - Impermanence of Online Relationships